Morag Loh: Chinese Australian work by Morag Loh

+Loh, Morag.
+“An outpost of the Chinese medical tradition: the practice of Thomas Chong, Bairnsdale”, Gippsland Heritage Journal, no.18, June 1995: 2-7.

+Morag Loh, “Fighting uphill: Australians of Chinese descent and the defence forces, 1899-1951”, in Ryan, Jan (ed).
+Chinese in Australia and New Zealand: a multidisciplinary approach.
+New Delhi: New Age International, 1995, p[59]-66.

+Morag Loh, Grandpa and Ah Gong (1995), with Xiangyi Mo, illustrator, South Melbourne, Vic.: Hyland House, 1995.

 Awards

 Loh's study of Chinese-Australian history was funded in part by a grant from the Australia-China Council.
 Her children's book, Grandpa and Ah Gong, won the 1995 Young Readers/Picture Book award from The Family Therapy Associations of Australia.
 In 2008 she was added to the Victorian Honour Roll of Women.

 Personal life

 Morag Foster married surgeon Timothy Loh in 1958.
 She died in 2019, aged 83 years, in Melbourne.